undergrad-partner-school

 Admissions

-Learning as much as possible about the institution's criteria for admission improves your chances of getting admitted.
-Discover some important facts about admission at The University of Tennessee at Martin.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most vital information you should know about admission at The University of Tennessee at Martin.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 4,866 in 2023.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 5,360 in 2025.

 Test Scores